Kev1nWangsus/cs35l_tourts/README.md

     At this time, the backend should be running on http://localhost:5000

-5. Open another terminal, move into /cs35l_toruts/frontend directory:
+5. Open another terminal, change into /cs35l_toruts/frontend directory:

     `cd /cs35l_toruts/frontend`